syncfusion-content/maui-docs/MAUI/ImageEditor/migration.md

 * Support to toolbar customization.

 ## Known issues in .Net MAUI ImageEditor
-* [Mac, iOS]Image is not loading properly from the stream or URI binding source.
+* [Mac, iOS]The image is not loading correctly from the stream or URI binding source.